College football bowl game schedule: Dates, times and matchups

+The College Football Playoff is set, with Michigan, Washington, Texas and Alabama selected to battle for the national championship.

-The bowl schedule will be released on Selection Day, Dec.
-3 starting at 12 p.m.
-ET on ESPN.
+The rest of the bowl schedule will be released Sunday on ESPN.
 There are 43 bowl games, including the College Football Playoff National Championship and the semifinal games.
 The bowl games will begin on Saturday, Dec.
-16 and end on Monday, Jan.
+16, and end on Monday, Jan.
 8.

-Here's a look at all of this season's games (all times Eastern).
+Here's a look at all of this season's games (all times ET).

 College Football Playoff schedule